magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_alert.md

 The alert widget implements a single event: the `always` callback.

 <h2 id="alert_key_navigation">Keyboard navigation</h2>
-The keyboard navigation for the alert windows is similar to the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html#Keyboard navigation">general modal windows navigation implemented by the modal widget</a>.
+The keyboard navigation for the alert windows is similar to the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html#key_navigation">general modal windows navigation implemented by the modal widget</a>.